borkdude/glam/README.md

 Unzipping /Users/borkdude/.cpm/packages/org/babashka/babashka/0.2.1/babashka-0.2.1-macos-amd64.zip to /Users/borkdude/.cpm/packages/org/babashka/babashka/0.2.1
 ```

-To create a path with the resolved binary (this implicitly does the above):
+To create a path with the package (this implicitly resolves the package like above):

 ``` clojure
 $ clojure -A:test -M -m cpm.main babashka